 This chapter has described how matched case controls can be organized and applied to data in EHRs.
 These types of studies control for a number of possible ways in which observational studies may lead to erroneous conclusions.
 As a quasi-experimental design should, the matched case control protects against extraneous variables that affect both cases and controls.
 The effect of time and enrollment periods also can be appropriately handled.

 Unfortunately, a matched case control design is not necessarily superior to a study design that uses unmatched controls.
 Indiscriminate matching on complications of treatment can eliminate the true treatment effect.
-Selection of study design should be done after deep thought and discussion of the possible effects of the selection of study variables on measurement of clinical outcomes.
+Selection of study design should be done after careful consideration and discussion of the possible effects of the selection of study variables on measurement of clinical outcomes.
 As in most good epidemiological studies, statistical analyses must be informed by clinical insights.
 Careful steps should be taken not to match on variables on the causal path from treatment to outcome (e.g., complication of treatment).

 [H1] Supplemental Resources